jayli201/restaurant-finder/README.md

 ### Tools:

+- Express package to build backend server for 2 different axios calls
 - Leaflet package to display map
 - Google Places API to get information about nearby open restaurants
 - Google Geocoding API to get coordinates of inputted place